-A minimum of 5 GCSE’s, 2 at grade B and 3 at grade C, including English.
+A minimum of five GCSEs (two at a grade 6 and three at a grade 4) including English.

 - Grade 6 in Maths is preferred.

 - Students with grade 5 may be considered.

 Please click here to see grade conversions in line with the new grading system.

 While many jobs may not appear to require the study of statistics, the subject can lead to many important employment skills.
 Students learn to solve a variety of problems, adapting their knowledge to different areas of the syllabus.
 Statistics also teaches the need for clear communication.
 Solutions must be well presented, using correct terminology and notation.

 Statisticians often work in conjunction with professionals from fields such as Biology, Economics, Engineering, Medicine, Public Health, Psychology, Marketing, Education and Sports.
 Most careers will have some requirement to interpret information and analyse statistical data.

 In the first year students will study the topics of numerical measure, graphs and diagrams, probability, population and samples, Binomial distribution, Normal distribution, correlation and linear regression, hypothesis testing, contingency tables and one and two sample non-parametric tests.
 The Statistical Enquiry Cycle (SEC) will be used throughout the year.

 In the second year, students will look at more advanced work including experimental design, further statistical distributions and further hypothesis testing.